Maria-Manukyan/dev-tools-24/README.md

 # dev-tools-24
-This repo is intended for exams
+This repo is intended forfthfthfth exams